omarbelkady/Java/Spring_Boot/README.md

 - PathYouWantToAccess is The Name of Your DB

+## Tomcat
+- The web server which will be up and running on a specific port.
+Depending on the selected port,
+- Once I have told SpringBoot the designated port I want it to run on I then go ahead to implement endpoint

 ## What Is Pom.xml
 - This is your configuration file similar package.json, config.json, .yaml files etc.